ingdia/alu-shell/permissions/README.md

 using find . and chmod
 # changes the group owner to school for the file hello
 using command chown :groupname
+# changes the owner to vincent and the group owner to staff
+using chown to change the ownership